MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/copy-ecommerce-site.md

 [!include [banner](../includes/banner.md)]

-This topic describes how to copy an existing e-commerce site within or across e-commerce environments in Microsoft Dynamics 365 Commerce site builder.
+This topic describes how to copy an existing e-commerce site within or between e-commerce environments in Microsoft Dynamics 365 Commerce site builder.

 Dynamics 365 Commerce supports copying or cloning sites as a self-serve operation in Commerce site builder.
 Sites can be copied within a single e-commerce environment or between two different e-commerce environments.
 The user initiating the site copy must be a tenant administrator in both the source and destination e-commerce environments.